KaviD-115/Balatro-Jokers-Plus/README.md

 Rarity: Common

-Cost: $5
+Cost: $4

-"Generate 2 Copies of a random Tarot card when Boss Blind is defeated"
+"Generate 2 Copies of a single random Tarot card when Boss Blind is defeated"

 -----